pierreguilmin/MDS_clustering/README.md

 # MDS clustering

-**Clusterize the MDS disease by mutation and cytogenetics feature and observe clinical features distribution by cluster.**
+**Clusterise the MDS disease by mutation and cytogenetics feature and observe clinical features distribution by cluster.**

 ***